-Before nearly 7,000 BU graduates Sunday, Massachusetts Governor Deval Patrick delivered a provocative message for young people: social media isn’t all you crack it up to be.
+Speaking to nearly 7,000 BU graduates, Massachusetts Governor Deval Patrick delivered a provocative message: social media isn’t all you crack it up to be.

-“Modern society is awash in information and grappling with how to make the most of social media,” the possible future presidential candidate said at the University’s 141st Commencement at Nickerson Field.
+“Modern society is awash in information and grappling with how to make the most of social media,” the possible presidential candidate said at the University’s 141st Commencement on Sunday, May 18, at Nickerson Field.
 “It is a force in casual communication, in business marketing, in celebrity.
 It transformed politics in my first campaign, in Barack Obama’s, and in many campaigns since.
 But does it help us to connect as human beings?
 Does it enable us to be present?”

 Patrick, who leaves office in January after two terms, received an honorary Doctor of Laws.
-Emmy-winning actor and education advocate Bill Cosby, recipient of a Doctor of Humane Letters, responded to graduates’ chanting for a speech with just three baritone-voiced words from one of his most famous characters, Fat Albert: “Hey hey hey!”
+Emmy-winning actor and education advocate Bill Cosby, recipient of a Doctor of Humane Letters, responded to graduates’ chanting for a speech with three baritone-voiced words from one of his most famous TV characters, Fat Albert: “Hey, hey, hey!”

 Also receiving honorary degrees: BU trustee Rajen Kilachand (GSM’74), Doctor of Humane Letters; City Year CEO and cofounder Michael Brown, Doctor of Humane Letters; Emmy-nominated actress and writer Mayim Hoya Bialik, Doctor of Humane Letters; and MIT molecular biologist and this year’s Baccalaureate speaker Nancy Hopkins, Doctor of Science.